MicrosoftDocs/windows-dev-docs/hub/powertoys/text-extractor.md

 ## Things to note

-This uses OCR (Optical character recognition) to read the text on the screen.
-It may not be perfect so you will have to do a quick proof read of the output.
+1. This uses OCR (Optical character recognition) to read the text on the screen.
+2. It may not be perfect so you will have to do a quick proof read of the output.
+3. The default langauge the system will use to the langauge your keyboard is set to if it has a OCR langauge pack installed.
+Depending on what you are trying to extract from the capture, this could lead to some interesting results.

 ## Settings